DefangLabs/samples/samples/fastapi-postgres/README.md

 ## Development

-To run the development container(s) locally, do:
+To run the application locally, you can use the following command:

 ```
 docker compose -f compose.dev.yaml up --build